 - Never worry if the rent will be late or only a partial payment.

-- Never be concerned of excuses from tenants.
+- Never be concerned about excuses from tenants.

 - Never fear reliance on tenant money management skills.

 This is the reality of being a landlord that accepts residents using the section 8 voucher program.
 The local public housing authority (PHA) insurers that you as a landlord receive the full portion of the rent that they have agreed and are responsible for paying.